colinhowe/djangosampler/README.rst

 About
 =====

-Django SQL Sampler allows you to sample a percentage of your SQL queries and view the ones that are taking up the most time.
+Django Sampler allows you to sample a percentage of your queries (SQL, Mongo, etc) and view the ones that are taking up the most time.
 The queries are grouped together by where they originated from in your code.

 Installation